-Units are created and cancelled at prices based on the Fund's net asset value per unit at the time of creation or cancellation.
+Units are created and cancelled at the Participating Dealers' option at prices based on the Fund's net asset value per unit at the time of creation or cancellation.
 The Fund's net asset value per unit is calculated by dividing the net assets attributable to unitholders with the total number of outstanding units.